Some Notes on Finite Sets

 If $E, \,F$ are any sets then we write $E \approx F$ if there exists a bijective mapping $f : E \to F$.
 A direct corollary of Theorem~\ref{theorem_fs_1} (Theorem~\ref{theorem_fs_2}) is that if $B$ is a subset of a finite set $A$ with $B \approx A$ then $B = A$.

-The second important property involving finite sets is Theorem~\ref{theorem_fs_3}, which states that if $A$ and $E$ are sets with $A$ finite and if there exists either an injective mapping $f : E \to A$ or a surjective mapping $f : A \to E$ then $E$ is finite.
+The second important property involving finite sets is Proposition~\ref{prop_fs_2}, which states that if $A$ and $E$ are sets with $A$ finite and if there exists either an injective mapping $f : E \to A$ or a surjective mapping $f : A \to E$ then $E$ is finite.

+For a given finite set $A$ Section~\ref{perm} looks at the group $\Selfb{A}$ of bijective mappings $\sigma : A \to A$ (with functional composition $\circ$ as group operation and $\id_A$ as identity element.
+The elements of $S_A$ are called \definition{permutations}.